 The calculated bond order is a representation of how many bonds are present.
 For example H2 has a Bond Order of 1 and a single bond between the two H atoms.
 C2H4 has a Bond Order of 2 and double bonds between the two C atoms present.

+SEMINAR 8 PLACEHOLDER TITLE